-Ratios of PJSC IDGC of the North-West were compared to ratios of the following grid companies: PJSC IDGC of the Center, PJSC IDGC of the Center and Volga Region, PJSC Moscow United Power Grid Company, PJSC Lenenergo, PJSC IDGC of Volga, PJSC IDGC of the North Caucasus, PJSC IDGC of the South, PJSC Kubanenergo, PJSC IDGC of the Urals, PJSC IDGC of Siberia, PJSC TDC, and PJSC FGC
+Ratios of PJSC IDGC of the North-West were compared to ratios of the following grid companies: PJSC IDGC of the Center, PJSC IDGC of the Center and Volga Region, PJSC Moscow United Power Grid Company, PJSC Lenenergo, PJSC IDGC of Volga, PJSC IDGC of the North Caucasus, PJSC IDGC of the South, PJSC Kubanenergo, PJSC IDGC of the Urals, PJSC IDGC of Siberia, PJSC TRK, and PJSC FGC UES.

 EBITDA margin is a measurement of a company's operating profitability as a percentage of its total revenue.
-It is decision on the amount of annual dividends as the raequal to earnings before interest, tax, depreciation and amortization (EBITDA) divided by total revenue.
-Because EBITDA excludes interest, depreciation, amortization and taxes, EBITDA margin can provide a clear view of a compa- http://www.moex.com/a2803). ny's operating profitability and cash flow.
+It is equal to earnings before interest, tax, depreciation and amortization (EBITDA) divided by total revenue.
+Because EBITDA excludes interest, depreciation, amortization and taxes, EBITDA margin can provide a clear view of a company's operating profitability and cash flow.